Bugitoy/SchooLama/README.md

 # A Modernised Canvas alternative🎓

 *I often find it unamusing when using Canvas.
 The website looks out of date, its slow and it doesn't scream 21st century school education website.
 Thus, I decided to create an alternative website, one that functions the same way but with an even better more vibrant user interface.
-I call it CourseFlow.*
+I call it SchooLama.*

 A modern, user-friendly alternative to Canvas for school management systems.
-CourseFlow provides a clean, intuitive interface for managing educational institutions with comprehensive features for students, teachers, administrators, and parents.
+SchooLama provides a clean, intuitive interface for managing educational institutions with comprehensive features for students, teachers, administrators, and parents.

 ![Screenshot 2024-11-10 132835](https://github.com/user-attachments/assets/d120e281-d548-45c2-b32b-015e1f0729a2)